The Pfau Library offers a variety of accommodations for people with disabilities.

 Adaptive Computer Workstations

-The library has seven adaptive workstations, managed by the CSUSB Assistive Technology & Accessibility Center.
+The library has several adaptive workstations, managed by the CSUSB Assistive Technology & Accessibility Center.
 Locations:

 - Map of all Adaptive Workstations in the library